haskell/cabal/CONTRIBUTING.md

 Changelog
 ---------

-When opening a pull request, you should write a changelog entry (or more in case of multiple independent changes).
+When opening a pull request with a user-visible change, you should write one changelog entry (or more in case of multiple independent changes) — the information will end up in our release notes.

-This is done by adding files in the `changelog.d` directory.
+Changelogs for the next release are stored in the `changelog.d` directory.

-The files follow a simple key-value format similar to the one for .cabal files.
+The files follow a simple key-value format similar to the one for `.cabal` files.
+Free-form text fields (`synopsis` and `description`) allow Markdown markup — please, use markup to make our release notes more readable.

-Here's an exhaustive example:
+Here's an example:

 ```cabal
 synopsis: Add feature xyz